 Where Did Strategic Inquiry Come From?

-The Strategic Inquiry model was originally developed, tested and refined in a leadership program called SAM which was created and run by Baruch College, City University of New York in partnership with New Visions for Public Schools between 2005 and 2012.
+The Strategic Inquiry model was originally developed, tested and refined in a leadership program called the Scaffolded Apprenticeship Model of school improvement through leadership development (SAM) which was created and run by Baruch College, City University of New York in partnership with New Visions for Public Schools between 2005 and 2012.
 During this period, the program’s underlying model for continuous improvement also formed the basis of Collaborative Inquiry, which was mandated in every New York City public school as part of then-Chancellor Joel Klein’s Children First reform.

-Since 2012, the SI model has been adapted and applied in varied contexts, including in two additional university-based school leadership credentialing programs (CLASS at Hunter College and LEAD at California State University, Fullerton) and in school and district-led turnarounds In NYC and beyond.
+Since 2012, the SI model has been adapted and applied in varied contexts, including in two additional university-based school leadership credentialing programs (CLASS at Hunter College and LEAD at California State University, Fullerton) and in school and district-led improvement efforts In NYC and beyond.

 In 2013, Nell Scharff Panero and Joan E. Talbert published Strategic Inquiry: Getting Small for Big Results in Education documenting the model and its impact and highlighting the underlying essential design elements such that they could be adapted in varied contexts.
-Shortly after, Nell Scharff Panero started Strategic Inquiry Consulting, LLC in response to requests from schools and districts to learn more and receive support implementing the model in their schools.
-In 2016, Michelle Brochu came on board as a senior consultant.
-Other current consultants include Felicia Hirata, Rosa Rivera-McCutchen, Kathleen Smith and Joanna Yip.
+Shortly after, Nell Scharff Panero founded Strategic Inquiry Consulting, LLC in response to requests from schools and districts to learn more and receive support implementing the model in their schools.
+Nell Scharff Panero, PhD is the Founding Executive Director.
+Carl-Anthony Watson, EdD is the Director of Operations.
+Michelle Brochu, MA/MSED is a Senior Consultant.
+Other strategic inquiry consultants include Felicia Hirata, MA, Rosa Rivera-McCutchen, PhD, Kathleen Smith, MA and Joanna Yip, PhD.